robotology/icub-main/src/controlBasis/README.txt

 The CBAPI library requires making and installing the iKin and reinforcementLearning libraries.
 Both are in the
 $ICUB_ROOT/src/ tree.

+also, if there is trouble with compiling the modules,  comment out the modules subdir in the CMakeLists.txt file, make and make install, then comment it back in and try again.  sorry! need to fix this....

 ------------
 INSTALLATION